Gajapati Palace: Architecture

-The gilt decorated walls and intricate wooden trellis-worked Durbar Hall is the main attraction of the palace.
+The gilt decorated walls and intricate wooden trellis-worked Durbar Hall is the main attraction of the Palace.
 It is an excellent piece of art to experience.
-Durbar Hall is located in the middle of the pPalace and consists of Raja Mahal and Rani Mahal (the two main wings of the palace).
+Durbar Hall is located in the middle of the palace and consists of Raja Mahal and Rani Mahal (the two main wings of the palace).
 The construction is so symmetrical that if one stands on the centre line of the place and makes comparison of both the wings, it is found that one half appears to be exactly the mirror image of the other half.

-One other must visit place in the fort is the Gantaghar (strong-room).
-It is simultaneously used as an armoury room.
+Another place of interest in the fort is the Gantaghar (strong-room), which was also used as an armoury room.

 Location

-Gajapati palace of paralakhemundi located in Paralakhemundi, Gajapati district.
-Gajapati district in Odisha is nearly 237 km from Bhubaneswar.
+Gajapati Palace of Paralakhemundi located in Paralakhemundi city, Gajapati district.
+Gajapati district in Odisha is nearly 237km from Bhubaneswar.